-The 3D printed FibreTuff biomaterials in a filament have a bone like surface texture, as well as appearance similar to cadaver models - skulls, femurs, calcaneus, talus, metatarsal, skull cap, mandible, sacrum.
+The 3D printing FibreTuff biocompatible materials as filament have a bone like surface texture, as well as appearance and radio density - vertebrae's, skulls, femurs, calcaneus, talus, metatarsal, skull cap, mandible, sacrum.
+Plus, FibreTuff can be sterilized with standard methods such as Autoclave.

 FibreTuff has now produced it’s biocompatible compound with ISO 13485 certification.
 The company will be able to produce filaments for 3D Printing to use in surgical guides and implants.
 FibreTuff has global recognition to produce the most advanced 3D Printed anatomical bone like models for clinical and pre surgical assessment.

-Z direction printing is an absolute for bone like construction with cortical bone having 100% infill and cancellous bone being less with different infill patterns available through printer manufacturer.
+3D printing in the Z direction is an absolute for bone like construction including radio density.
+The cortical bone will have 100% infill and cancellous bone being less with different infill patterns available through printer manufacturer.

-FibreTuff can be 3D Printed with various break away materials or support structure polymers to help with the vertical printing in Z direction.
-Standard breakaway for the Ultimaker 3D Printers can be used.
+FibreTuff PAPC is biocompatible and needs to be desiccant dried for 8-10 hrs. for optimum 3D printing performance.
+It can be 3D Printed with various break away materials or support structure polymers to help with the vertical printing in Z direction.
+Standard breakaway or water soluble PVA for the Ultimaker 3D Printers can be used.

 Recommended processing conditions.